Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 "FramedSource::doGetNextFrame()",

-Each 'source' module's implementation of "doGetNextFrame()" works by
+Each 'source' object's implementation of "doGetNextFrame()" works by

 arranging for an 'after getting' function to be called